What do you get when you combine an instant camera with a telegram?

 It’s time to think (seriously) about marketing on Instagram if you’re not already.
 No more putting it off, waiting until next year, or not thinking it’s worth it.

-75.3% of U.S. businesses will use Instagram in 2020, and that number will only increase.
+75.3% of U.S. businesses will have used Instagram by the end of 2020, and that number will only increase.

 Don’t be the one who doesn’t.